MartinHodges/java-meet-up-27-nov-24/README.md

 kind delete cluster --name <cluster-name>
 ```

-Or even just create a new cluster!
+Or even just create a new cluster with a different name!

 ## Create Aquarium Spring Boot Application